Chaitanyaputhran/Email-Generator/README.md

 CMD ["streamlit", "run", "app/app.py", "--server.port=8501", "--server.address=0.0.0.0"]
 ```

-## 📄 License

-Copyright (C) Codebasics Inc. All rights reserved.

-**Additional Terms:**
-This software is licensed under the MIT License.
-However, commercial use of this software is strictly prohibited without prior written permission from the author.
-Attribution must be given in all copies or substantial portions of the software.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.